Learning accurate and interpretable tree-based models: Experiments

 \textit{Iris} \cite{fisher1936use} consists of three classes of the iris plant and four real-valued attributes.
 A total of 150 instances, 50 per class. \textit{Wine} \cite{lichman2013uci} has three classes of wines, 13 real attributes and 178 data points in all. \textit{Breast cancer (Wisconsin diagnostic)} contains 569 instances, with 30 features, and two classes, malignant and benign \cite{wolberg1994machine}.
 The {\it Banknote Authentication} dataset \cite{misc_banknote_authentication_267} also involves binary classification and has 1372 data points and five real attributes.
 These datasets are selected to capture a variety of attribute sizes and number of data points.\looseness-1

-We first study the effect of choice of $(\alpha,\beta)$ parameters in the Tsallis entropy based splitting criterion.
+\paragraph{Tuning $(\alpha,\beta)$-Tsallis entropy.} We first study the effect of choice of $(\alpha,\beta)$ parameters in the Tsallis entropy based splitting criterion.
 For each dataset, we perform 5-fold cross validation for a large grid of parameters depicted in Figure \ref{fig:tsallis} and measure the accuracy on held out test set consisting of 20\% of the datapoints {(i.e.\ training datasets are just random subsets of the 80\% of the dataset used for learning the parameters)}.
 We implement a slightly more sophisticated variant of Algorithm \ref{alg:td-learning} which grows the tree to maximum depth of 5 (as opposed to a fixed size $t$).
 We do not use any pruning here.
 There is a remarkable difference in the optimal parameter settings for different datasets.
-Moreover, we note in Table \ref{tab:ab}, that carefully chosen values of $(\alpha,\beta)$ significantly outperform standard heuristics like Gini impurity or entropy based splitting, or even specialized heuristics like \cite{kearns1996boosting} for which worst-case error guarantees (assuming weak learning) are known.
-This further underlines the significance of data-driven algorithm design for decision tree learning.
+Moreover, we note in Table \ref{tab:ab}, that carefully chosen values of $(\alpha,\beta)$ significantly outperform standard heuristics like Gini impurity or entropy based splitting, or even principled methods like \cite{kearns1996boosting} for which worst-case error guarantees (assuming weak learning) are known.
+This further underlines the significance of data-driven algorithm design for decision tree learning.\looseness-1

-We further study the impact of tuning the complexity paramter $\tilde{\alpha}$ in the minimum cost-complexity pruning algorithm.
+\paragraph{Tuning the min cost-complexity parameter.} We further study the impact of tuning the complexity parameter $\tilde{\alpha}$ in the minimum cost-complexity pruning algorithm.
 The test error varies with $\tilde{\alpha}$ in a data dependent way and different data could have different optimal parameter as depicted in Figure \ref{fig:pruning}.
 We use Gini impurity as the splitting criterion.
-Furthermore, we observe that on a single instance, the average test error is a piecewise constant function with at most $t$ pieces which motivates the sample complexity bound in Theorem \ref{thm:pdim-alpha-tilde}.
+Furthermore, we observe that on a single instance, the average test error is a piecewise constant function with at most $t$ pieces which motivates the sample complexity bound in Theorem \ref{thm:pdim-alpha-tilde}.\looseness-1

+\paragraph{Tuning the regularization strength $\lambda$ in XGBoost.} In Figure \ref{fig:boosting}, we show how the average test accuracy (random 80-20 split) depends on regularization parameter in XGBoost.
+We set $K=10$, the number of trees in the ensemble.
+We set the maximum depth of each tree to be 5, and set the learning rate to 1.
+We report the average accuracy for 10000 iterations as $\lambda$ is varied.
+We notice different datasets have different optimal settings for $\lambda$.\looseness-1